Officer sues Vermont Police Academy over head injuries

 MONTPELIER, Vt.
+(AP) — The organization that trains Vermont police officers is going to review its use of force training after complaints from the Burlington Police Department that some trainees were injured during training exercises.

-(AP) — A Burlington police officer is suing the Vermont Police Academy for head injuries she suffered during an exercise in which she was repeatedly hit in the head by a trainer.
+A Burlington police officer is suing the state of Vermont for head injuries she suffered during an exercise at the Vermont Police Academy in Pittsford in which she was repeatedly hit in the head by a trainer.

-In a lawsuit filed last week, Officer Erin Bartle alleges she suffered the injuries during training at the academy two years ago.
-While Bartle was wearing protective gear, including a helmet, she was hit in the head on different occasions by a trainer playing the role of an intoxicated hitchhiker.
+In a lawsuit filed last week, Officer Erin Bartle alleges she suffered the injuries two years ago.

+The Vermont Criminal Justice Training Council initially refused a request by Burlington Police Chief Brandon del Pozo for an independent investigation, but in October it agreed to review its training.

 Most Read Nation & World Stories